kaiser-rpg/KaiserRPG.github.io/pages/rule/combat/damage.md

 ### Effects of a Critical
 In this section we will explain the different effects that Criticals can produce, as seen in the following table.

 When you fail the PhR Check, you automatically suffer an All Action Penalty equal to the Degree of Failure.
-Additionaly, you lose 1 AP for each DoF.
+Additionally, you lose 1 AP for each DoF.

 If the DoF is 5 or less, the attack may have been painful, but it leaves nothing more than some bruises and a nice scar.
 You gain an All Action Penalty, caused by momentary shock and pain, not any lasting physical effects, and it disappears at a rate of 1 per round until it vanishes completely.
 It isn’t necessary, therefore, to determine the location of the hit, because there are no additional effects.